mvysny/vaadin-on-kotlin/docs/databases.md

 val dp = PersonDept.dataProvider.withFilter { PersonDept::companyId eq 25L }
 ```

+> *Important:* Make sure to configure Grid with the last chained data provider (in this example, the `chainedDP`).
+If you set the data providers in reverse (say, you'll set the `dp` to the Grid and fill the search-everywhere filter into `chainedDP`),
+the Grid will always poll `dp` for data.
+The problem is that `dp` never delegates data fetching to `chainedDP` and hence the filter
+set to `chainedDP` is never applied.

 Following is a full example code which demonstrates this technique:

  ```kotlin